snaqvi1990/naqvilab/research/index.md

 {% capture text %}

 We and others have developed and applied degron-based approaches that can precisely manipulate protein levels, but with low throughput.
 CRISPR-based methods for titrating gene expression are higher throughput, but with lower precision.
-We aim to develop both arrayed and pooled assays for precise manipulation of protein levels for dozens to hundreds of genes in a single experiment.
+We aim to develop novel techniques for precise manipulation of protein levels for dozens to hundreds of genes in a single experiment.
 Such methods could be used to quantitatively assay essentially every expressed TF in a given cell type, allowing us to query why some TFs are more dosage-sensitive than others.

 {% endcapture %}